-Have you been considering quitting your day job in favor of starting a business?
+Have you been considering quitting your day job in favour of starting a business?
 Have you just lost your job and are currently exploring alternative ways of earning a living?
 Have you always dreamt of owning your own business some day?

 Before you take the leap of faith into self-employment, consider these 5 steps:

 - Get clear on your goals/passions – It’s not enough to decide to become a business owner.
 There are several questions and things to consider before you move forward in becoming a business owner.
 You will need to think about what kind of business you wish to run.
 You`ll need to determine if you wish to grow it from scratch, buy an existing business or purchase an available franchise.
 But even before you decide that– you should think about how the business will fit in with the rest of your life.
 Running a business can be a huge commitment of time and money.
 So ask yourself what do you enjoy doing or what will bring you joy?
 You will spend much of your day on your business so it’s a good idea for the business to provide work you actually enjoy doing.
 Ask yourself what you are most passionate about?
 What would you love to do?
 What is your dream job/business?